Jewel Of The Seas deck plans

 - On deck 13, the Hollywood Odyssey (70 seats Cigar Club & Lounge) was replaced by Concierge Club.

-- The Royal Caribbean Jewel ship refurbishment project’s total cost was around USD 30 million.
-The vessel is among the last RCI ships to benefit from the line’s expensive revitalization program for implementing Oasis-class features (facilities and amenities) to all older vessels in the fleet.
+- Jewel of the Seas refurbishment project’s total cost was around USD 30 million.
+The vessel is among the last RCI ships to benefit from the company’s expensive revitalization program for implementing Oasis-class features (facilities and amenities) fleetwide.

 Royal Caribbean cruise ship Internet "VOOM"